igor-petruk/scriptisto/README.md

 Hello, C!
 Current user: username
 ```

-*Note:* Some templates such as `rust` take more time to build for the first time.
-The default behaviour is to supress build logs, so do not be discouraged that you do not immediately see any output.
+**Note:** some templates such as `rust` take more time to build during the first time.
+The default behaviour is to supress the build logs, so do not be discouraged that you do not immediately see any output.
+More info in the [wiki](https://github.com/igor-petruk/scriptisto/wiki/Running-scripts#build-logs).

 ## Installation